aragon/docs/src/court/README.md

 (*) Assuming there is no easy way to migrate/replicate the current status of the existing module to the new one

-(**) If the Guardians Registry status cannot be migrated it would be similar to deploying a new entire protocol
+(**) If the Guardians Registry status cannot be migrated it would be similar to deploying a new entire Court

 #### Dispute Manager